1976 Tampa Bay Buccaneers season: Other winless teams

 Five previous teams finished with a winless and tieless season record, mostly during World War II: the 1934 Cincinnati Reds at 0–8, the 1942 Detroit Lions at 0–11, the 1943 Chicago Cardinals at 0–10, and the 1944 Brooklyn Tigers and Chicago Cardinals/Pittsburgh Steelers at 0–10 (the Cardinals and Steelers merged for the 1944 season and are commonly referred to as Card-Pitt, or, derisively, as the "carpet").

 The 0–14 record was matched by the 1980 New Orleans Saints, who won their penultimate game to end the season 1–15.
 The 1981 Baltimore Colts then won their opener and closer, but lost every game in between to equal the Buccaneers' and Saints' 14-game single-season losing streak.
 The 1982 Colts were winless in a strike-shortened season, but did get a tie in one game.
 The 1990 New England Patriots had a 1–1 record when several of the players sexually harassed a female reporter.
 The fallout from the scandal contributed to the team finishing 0–14 in its remaining games.
 The 2013 Houston Texans also managed to match the Buccaneers' single-season losing streak after starting 2–0. the 2016 Cleveland Browns lost their first 14 games — or eighteen consecutive if an 0–4 preseason be added — to match the Buccaneers' single season streak.
 The Browns managed to avoid becoming the NFL's second 0–16 team by winning their penultimate game against the San Diego Chargers, but would not be so lucky in the next season when they did compile a 0–16 record.

 The Buccaneers' record for consecutive games lost in a single season has been surpassed four times: by the 2001 Carolina Panthers and the 2020 Jacksonville Jaguars, who both lost fifteen consecutive games after winning their opener and by the 2008 Detroit Lions, and the 2017 Cleveland Browns, the latter two being the only winless teams in a 16-game schedule.
 Thirteen NFL teams since the 1976 Buccaneers have lost 15 or 16 games in a season, but the Buccaneersʼ 26-game losing streak from 1976 to 1977 still stands as the longest in modern NFL history.
 The aforementioned Jacksonville Jaguars have come closest to equalling the Buccaneersʼ losing streak, suffering 20 consecutive losses between their second game of 2020 until finally winning the sixth game of their 2021 season.
+Prior to the modern era, the Chicago Cardinals still technically hold the longest losing streak in NFL history, with 29 consecutive losses from 1942 through 1945; however, in 1944 the Pittsburgh Steelers merged with the Cardinals to form the winless Card-Pitt team.
+As a result, the NFL considers the Card-Pitt team to be a unique franchise and therefore invalidates the losing streak.